globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 <img src="../img/tutorial/climbing-swing-tree.png" style = "float: right; width: 30%; margin: 2em; -webkit-box-shadow: 0px 0px 18px -2px rgba(0,0,0,0.75); -moz-box-shadow: 0px 0px 18px -2px rgba(0,0,0,0.75); box-shadow: 0px 0px 18px -2px rgba(0,0,0,0.75);">

-Welcome to this Swing Tree tutorial! <br>
+Welcome to the SwingTree guide! <br>
 Here you will learn how to climb the tree, and Swing.

 You do not need any prior knowledge of Swing to follow this tutorial.